Jack o Lantern for MAKERBOT (contest)

 Jack o Lantern for MAKERBOT (contest) by foxxtrotalpha is licensed under the All Rights Reserved license.

-We're sure foxxtrotalpha would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure foxxtrotalpha would love to see what you've printed.
+Please document your print and share a Make with the community.